SportBeep.com

 364

 Wong took up tennis at the age of five, first picking up a racket at Hong Kong’s Victoria Park tennis courts when his elder sister fell ill and was unable to attend a lesson.
-Wong took her place, and the rest is history.
-He later trained at the Hong Kong Sports Institute at Sha Tin before moving to Nadal’s academy at the age of 17.
+Wong took her place and the rest is history.
+He later trained at the Hong Kong Sports Institute at Sha Tin, before moving to Nadal’s academy at the age of 17.
 His transition from Asia to Europe was aided by fellow Nadal student Eala, who was at courtside on Monday to watch Wong’s victory.

 “At first, it was tough because it was Covid times when I moved over there,” Wong said of his move to Spain.
 “Alex helped me a lot to get used to the environment because she was there for a long time.
 It took me, I think, a year to adjust.
-I’d never been to Spain before, and I barely went to Europe before.
+I’d never been to Spain before, and I barely go to Europe before.
 So from being a little kid from Hong Kong all the way to Spain, it’s tough.”

 Wong first served notice of his talent earlier this year, defeating Ben Shelton — seeded six in New York — in the second round of the Miami Open Masters event.
 Since then, Wong has struggled to make much impression at ATP level, mostly exiting in qualifying rounds at events, including the French Open and Wimbledon.
 “To be honest, it’s not easy.
 I mean, everyone has their ups and downs, especially tennis players,” Wong said.
 “Tennis is one of the toughest sports.
 I think I don’t know when I’m going to break through.
 I just need to keep believing.”

-Wong will take the mindset into the later rounds in New York.
+Wong will take that mindset into the later rounds in New York.
 “I need to keep believing, and I know I can do it,” he said.
 “I just want to keep going, and let’s see how deep I can go.”

 © 2024 AFP